 A popular flooring choice for heavy-traffic areas, slate has a dense, smooth texture that makes it durable, moisture-resistant, and impervious to most stains.
 These homeowners chose slate tiles for the kitchen's heated floor because they radiate warmth efficiently.
 They also require little care and suit both vintage and contemporary styles.

-The travertine floor was the inspiration for the rustic interior design of this kitchen remodel.
+A travertine floor was the inspiration for the rustic interior design of this kitchen remodel.
 The tumbled finish is one of four options available for travertine (the others are polished, honed, and brushed).
 Tumbled travertine resembles old stone pavers, but in this kitchen the floor is warmed by radiant heat for modern comfort.

 A great-looking floor comes at a price -- but not always the highest price.
-Available in a variety of woods, laminate floors are easy to maintain and much less expensive than hardwood.
+Available in a variety of finishes, laminate floors are easy to maintain and much less expensive than hardwood.
 As a result, these homeowners were able to afford extending the laminate from the kitchen area into the dining area, visually enlarging the space.

 Follow these steps, and install new laminate floors in no time!

 Cherry for Durability and Rich Color

 Rich cherry planks line the floor of this spacious kitchen.
 Cherry is a popular, durable floor choice -- it is open-grained like oak but more than twice as hard.
 It features dark brown or black streaks that contrast with a base color which ranges from dark orange to reddish brown.

 Update your existing floors with a whitewash finish and stencil pattern.
 Using a stencil on the floor adds a unique cottage flair -- and hides most of the old floor's imperfections.
 To ensure your hard work lasts, coat the floors with polyurethane every few years.